 Artist and designer

 Little is known of Macdonald's early life.
-She was born in Tipton, near Wolverhampton, where her father was manager of the local Moat Colliery.
-She had three brothers, Charles, Archibald Campbell, and John Stewart, and one sister, Frances Elizabeth.
+She was born in Kidsgrove, near Stafford, the youngest of five children of a Scottish engineer, John Macdonald.
+There is no record of any formal education.
 The family moved frequently with their father's changing career.
 John Macdonald is successively recorded as colliery manager, estate manager/agent, and consulting engineer.
-Between 1863 and the late 1880s, the family is known to have been in Congreaves, Tipton, Kidsgrove and Chesterton.
-2 Though the family of her mother Frances Grove Hardeman belonged to Staffordshire, her father came from Glasgow, where his family had been partners in the long-established law practice, Wilson's, which by 1888 had become Macdonald, Son & Smith.
+Between the early 1860s and late 1880s, the family is known to have been in Congreaves, Tipton, Kidsgrove and Chesterton.
+2 Though the family of her mother Frances Grove Hardeman belonged to Staffordshire, her father came from Glasgow where his family had been partners in the long-established law practice, Wilson's, which by 1888 had become Macdonald, Son & Smith.
 These Scottish connections were maintained.
 From 1882 to 1888, her brother Charles studied law at the University of Glasgow, before joining the family practice, and by 1890 the rest of the family had followed him to Glasgow.

-Once there Margaret and Frances registered as art students at the Glasgow School of Art.
+Once there Frances and her sister, Margaret (1864–1933) registered as art students at the Glasgow School of Art.
 They are mentioned for the first time as day students in the Annual Report for the session 1890–1.
-Given the maturity in style and execution of their work in the early 1890s, it is probable that they had received some previous training in England, though there is only partial documentation for Margaret Macdonald having received art tuition.
+Given the maturity in style and execution of their work in the early 1890s, it is probable they had received some previous training in England, though there is only partial documentation for Margaret Macdonald having received art tuition.
 3

 3: Janice Helland, The Studios of Frances and Margaret Macdonald, Manchester: Manchester University Press, 1995, p.
 20.